SHEscher/XDLreg/README.md

 `xdlreg/` contains the project code.

 ### PumpkinNet
 `xdlreg/PumpkinNet.py` contains the implementation of a 2D-convolutional neural network (CNN) model for the prediction of *age* from 2D simulated images (*pumpkins*).
-The model is a 2D-adaptation of the brain-age prediction model reported in [Hofmann et al., 2021](DOI), which was trained on 3D-MRIs.
+The model is a 2D-adaptation of the brain-age prediction model reported in [Hofmann et al. (2021)](DOI), which was trained on 3D-MRIs.

 ### Pumpkin dataset
 `xdlreg/SimulationData.py` is the code for the simulation of 2D-images of *pumpkin heads*.
 Ageing ist simulated in form of added *atrophies* and *lesions*.
+For details see the added *jupyter notebook*.

 ### LRP analysis
-In `xdlreg/LRP/` one can find the implementation of the *Layer-wise relevance propagation algorithm* (LRP), which highlights information in the input space being relevant for the given model prediction. <br>
+In `xdlreg/LRP/` one can find the implementation of the [*Layer-wise relevance propagation algorithm*](https://depositonce.tu-berlin.de/handle/11303/8813) (LRP), which highlights information in the input space that is relevant for the given model prediction. <br>
-Here, the LRP will be applied on the `PumpkinNet` extracting pixels in the simulated images that were relevant for the model prediction.
+Here, LRP will be applied on the `PumpkinNet` extracting pixels in the simulated images that were relevant for the model prediction.

 `xdlreg/LRP/create_heatmaps.py` contains functions to create relevance objects.
-That is, per sample the script can analyse the model prediction.
+That is, per sample the script can analyse the model prediction of age.

-`xdlreg/LRP/apply_heatmap.py` contains functions for visualising LRP heatmaps.
+`xdlreg/LRP/apply_heatmap.py` contains functions for visualising LRP heatmaps (or *relevance maps*).

 ## Setup
 It is recommended to use a new virtual environment `virtualenv` for installing and running the pipeline.